CONSULTATION FEE RANGE

 Missouri Medical Marijuana Laws

-However, it is still a minor misdemeanor with a fine of up to $500.
-Moreover, a second offense could result in a prison term of up to one year.
-If you’re caught with over 35 grams, you face a felony charge and could spend up to seven years in jail!
+However, it was still a minor misdemeanor with a fine of up to $500.
+Moreover, a second offense could have resulted in a prison term of up to one year.
+If you were caught with over 35 grams, you faced a felony charge and could have spent up to seven years in jail!

 How to Get a Missouri Medical Marijuana Card